disneystreaming/smithy4s/modules/docs/resources/markdown/04-codegen/01-customisation/18-package-remapping.md

 - The `smithy4sGenerated` manifest records original Smithy namespaces, preserving correct duplicate detection across multi-module builds.
 - The generated `val id: ShapeId` values in Scala code still reflect the original Smithy namespace.
 - Downstream tools that read the Smithy model (validators, OpenAPI generators, etc.) are unaffected.

-## Scope

-`smithy4sCodegen` metadata is stripped from upstream jars by `ModelLoader` (it starts with `smithy4s`), so each project applies its own remapping independently.
-This makes it safe to use different package structures in different modules of the same multi-module build.